 Alert Security complies with the federal Family and Medical Leave Act (FMLA), which requires employers to grant unpaid leaves of absence to qualified workers for certain medical and family-related reasons.
 The company also abides by any state and local leave laws.
 The more generous of the laws will apply to the employee if the employee is eligible under both federal and state laws.
-[Note: Check state and local leave family and medical leave laws, and paid sick leave laws that may be more generous for the employees in that state or city]
+[Note: Check state and local laws for any additional requirements as some states have family and medical leave laws, and paid sick leave laws that may be more generous for the employees in that state or city]